Driving in Turks and Caicos - Don't miss out on the adventure...

 A Few tips to keep on the right track:

 First Things First, Don't Panic - You’ll be fine.
 Remember, this is a relatively small Island.
 If you get stuck or need directions, you’re not far from anyone or any help.
-Unless of course you’re us, and you go on a road less traveled to the tip of Northwest Point National Park.
+Unless of course you’re us, and you go on a road less travelled to the tip of Northwest Point National Park.
 You get your teeny tiny car stuck in the sandy road for a bit, drive into a bunch of bushes to let an oncoming car pass you by (only room for one car at a time on that side road) and lose a bumper on a mangrove root.
 Don’t worry, we managed a successful adventure by the end and laughed till we were sore.
 We also discovered a useful tip: Bumpers pop back on just as easy as they pop off!
 Who knew?!

 You’re Not Alone - You’re not the only tourist out there giving left side driving a go.
-Thankfully the locals are aware of our excitement to be on vacation and are, for the most part, pretty chill when it comes to maneuvering around us/getting out of the way for their safety…ha!
+Thankfully the locals are aware of our excitement to be on vacation and are, for the most part, pretty chill when it comes to manoeuvring around us/getting out of the way for their safety…ha!
 Remember that thing we told you about Island Time?
 Well it applies to driving as well.
 There’s no rush, if anyone wants to go around you, they’ll go around you.
-Just make sure you stick to the slow lane though, otherwise you’ll think you’re back in the big city with all the colorful hand gestures coming your way.
+Just make sure you stick to the slow lane though, otherwise you’ll think you’re back in the big city with all the colourful hand gestures coming your way.

 Keep To The Left - Your car might be right side or left side drive, both options available at most rental agencies.
 Doesn’t matter which side drive you have, you still drive on the left side of the road.
 And yes, we must mention that simply because we overheard a conversation at the rental agency asking that very question.
 We kid you not!
 The good news is, when driving on the left, you’ll notice your car comes equipped with a state of the art Curb Sensory System.
 Or as we like to call it, your travel companion.
 You’ll be inclined to position yourself on the road as you would when you drive on the right which means you may be a little too far left at times.
 Your trusty Curb Sensory System will activate immediately should you come too close to any other vehicles, curbs or bushes.
 The sensor reacts in many ways and with many sounds so try not to be startled as that could lead to further issues.
 Remain calm and gently steer your vehicle back to a safe lane position.
 Thankfully, you will get used to hearing the sensory alarm within the first few days.
 Just make sure it stays connected at all times and doesn’t let you down by closing its eyes or covering its face.